For the latest FAQs, health and safety plans, links to the dashboard and more, visit the Campus Reopening page.

 East College Room 414

 Sheela Jane’s research centers on questions of race and identity in Malaysian literature and culture, and is informed by her upbringing in Malaysia, Singapore, and Honolulu.
 Her current book project, Malaysian Multiculturalism: Reading Race in Contemporary Literature & Culture, analyzes a new cultural archive from Malaysia consisting of Indigenous (Orang Asal) oral histories and multimedia texts, as well as novels, films, and public performances by Malay, Chinese, and Indian artists.
 This project examines how cultural producers are reimagining multicultural citizenship across a diverse range of genres and contexts.
-Her work has been published in / is forthcoming from ARIEL: A Review of International English Literature, Verge: Studies in Global Asias, The Conversation, and The Malaysian Insider.
+Her work has been published in ARIEL: A Review of International English Literature, Verge: Studies in Global Asias, The Diplomat, The Conversation, and The Malaysian Insider.
 In the classroom, Sheela Jane teaches Asian American, Postcolonial, and World Literature, focusing in particular on histories of colonization and decolonization, and the modes through which writers articulate agency and creativity.
 Sheela Jane was appointed to Governor Tom Wolf’s Advisory Commission on Asian Pacific American Affairs in December 2019.

 ENGL 101 Asian Am Lit & Pop Culture